davidamichelson/DIV6700/schedule.md

 #### Primary Source Readings
 - Eusebius.
 "Life of Constantine."
 In *Life of Constantine*,  Book I.22-32, Book I.37-48, Book III.4-14, Book IV 17-25.
 Edited and translated by Averil Cameron and Stuart G. Hall, Clarendon Ancient History Series.
 Oxford: Clarendon Press, 1999. *(VLC)*
 - Augustine of Hippo.
 "The City of God: Book XIX, Chapters 5-12, 15-17."
 In *The City of God, Books XVII-XXII*, read pages 202-217, 223-229.
 Translated by Gerald G. Walsh, S.J. and Daniel J. Honan.
-Washington: D.C.: The Catholic University of America Press, 1954. *(VLC)* *Nota bene: While our discussion topic will not be directly focused on slavery, Augustine does have a stark discussion of it in chapter 15 which may be troubling.*
+Washington: D.C.: The Catholic University of America Press, 1954. *(VLC)*

+*Nota bene: While our discussion topic will not be directly focused on slavery, Augustine does have a stark discussion of it in chapter 15 which may be troubling.
+Indeed, both sources bear the marks of the violent norms of Roman society.*

 #### Secondary Source Readings
 - McGuckin, John.
 "Chapter 4, The Gospel on the Throne: Christians in the Fourth-Century East".
 In *The Path of Christianity: The First Thousand Years*, 278-342.
 Downers Grove, IL: IVP Academic, 2017.
 (Browse for background only, you do not need to read this chapter in detail).